jakublipinski/jakublipinski.com/en/index.markdown

 ## Present

-I [mentor entrepreneurs](mentoring) in building companies and assisting them in overcoming daily challenges.
+I [mentor entrepreneurs](mentoring) in building, scaling and selling their companies.
+I run [the Deep Work Workshop](https://warsztat.schoolofexperiences.org) — a program for leaders combining carpentry, IFS, and men's group work.

 I'm a co-founder of [Inoko Vision](https://inoko.vision).